RichCini/LomasBoards/README.md

 ## Thunder 186 Redux
 ### Status - version 1.0-006 FINAL
 The serial headers were changed back to the 2x10 used on the prototype which then requires using a DB25F on the cable, consistent with the original.
-No other circuit changes were done.
-Minor corrections and changes to silk screen placement and the aforementioned polarity marking on C9 were done.
+Second change was to correct the footprint on C9.

 ### Status - version 1.0-005 Working
 Works!
 PC-DOS 3 reports 256k of RAM which is correct.
 Serial ports work, trying to test the parallel port.

 There is one errata.
 Capacitor C9 in the reset circuit should be 22uF/16v polarized; it is misdrawn on the original schematic.
-Due to the tight layout, the original footprint is kept but the polarity is marked on the silkscreen.
-A regular tantalum fits fine.
+A regular tantalum fits fine in this space.
 The original board uses a 10v tantalum.

 ### Status - version 1.0-003 Prototype